Activities

 • Do this "Atoms and Elements" crossword puzzle.
 The author tells you to set your printer options to print the background.
 To do this, select "Tools" in your browser, then "internet options", select the "advanced" tab and scroll down to "Printing" and place a check in the box, "Print background colors and images."

-• Print this "Electron Configuration" chart for your bulletin board or use to make an overhead transparency.
+• Print this “Electron Configuration” (doc) chart for your bulletin board or use to make an overhead transparency.

 • Have students write a childrens' book on an element with this "Atomic Structure" WebQuest.